• Skip to primary navigation

 Does the Bush School offer career mentoring and assistance?

-Yes, the Bush School has dedicated Career Services staff consisting of three employees who assist students in bridging the gap between academia and the professional world through career development workshops, internship and job search assistance, alumni mentoring, and more.
+Yes, the Bush School has dedicated Career Services staff who assist students in bridging the gap between academia and the professional world through career development workshops, internship and job search assistance, alumni talks, and more.
 We are committed to helping our students and alumni create successful careers, providing them with the tools to complete an effective employment search, make connections with employers, and find opportunities to build a network of professional contacts.
 Additional information can be found online under Career Services.

 Does the Career Services Office help with internship options and funding?